DannAmiel/DannTelus/README.md

 # Cypress Automation Tool

-This repository contains the Cypress automation tests for our web application.
+This repository contains the Cypress automation tests for the web application.
 You can download it here

 ### Prerequisites